Other 2011 Group Shows

 The goodie bag given to Baby Tattooville attendees contained the Baby Tattooville 2011 variant of the 2003 Shag print called The Red Phone.
 The print was hand numbered and signed by Shag in a limited edition of 99 copies.

 The annual art jam gave a venue for attending artists to collaborate in creating a large original painting.
-Although Shag was present (see the time lapse video on Vimeo at time 1:51), he does not appear to contribute to the piece.
+Shag contributed the Tiki head in the top left of the piece.

 La Luz de Jesus 25